stillwater-sc/dfa-documentation/content/introduction/domain-flow.md

 the design of a domain flow algorithm is the act of finding space, time, and energy efficient embeddings of some computational graph in N-dimensional space.

-Back to our matrix multiply.
-We can now reinterpret the domain flow algorithm as a physical embedding.
+Back to our matrix multiply; we can now reinterpret the domain flow algorithm as a physical embedding.
-Each index range, that is, the i, j, and k in the constraint set, can be seen as a dimension in 3D space.
+Each index range, that is, the $i$, $j$, and $k$ in the constraint set, can be seen as a dimension in 3D space.
-The index tag, such as $[i,j,k]$ can then be interpreted as a location in 3D space, more accurately, a location in the 3D Cartesian lattice, $\mathbb{N}^3$.
+The index tag, such as $[i,j,k]$, is a location in 3D space, more accurately, a location in the 3D Cartesian lattice, $\mathbb{N}^3$.

 This is what the lattice for matmul looks like for a given N: